 Although both of these microphones are available in three versions each, there are slight differences between these different versions available.

-The three versions available for this microphone are:
+The 3 versions of the Shure SM48 available for sale are:

-The SM48S-LC is the most expensive of the three.
-This is because it comes with an on/off, unlike the other two.
+SM48S-LC is the most expensive version.
+This is because it comes with an on/off switch, unlike the other two versions.

-The second version does not come with an on/off switch and is the most bare-bones of the three.
-It’s also the most affordable.
+SM48-LC does not come with an on/off switch and is the most affordable option.

-The third and final version does not come with an on/off switch but it comes with a windscreen.
-So, it’s slightly more expensive than the second version, but not as expensive as the version with the on/off switch.
+SM48-LC does not come with an on/off switch, but with a windscreen.
+This makes it more expenssive than the SM48-LC, but not as expensive as the SM48S-LC with the on/off switch.

-What’s a microphone without its sound?
-Watch the video below to hear what this microphone sounds like:
+You can watch the video below to hear what this microphone sounds like.